 There are plenty of herbal remedies that are supposed to help you calm down, but not many of them actually target the root cause of your feelings of stress – cortisol.
 This stress hormone is an essential part of your biology.
 However, if there’s too much of it being produced on a regular basis, you’re probably going to end up tired and wired 24/7.

-Ashwagandha is an adaptogen, which means that it may help your body adapt better to stress.
-One of the key benefits of using an adaptogen is that your cortisol can regain balance.
+Ashwagandha is an adaptogen, which means it may help your body better adapt to stress.
+One of the key benefits of using an adaptogen is that it can help your cortisol regain balance.
 This means that you won’t feel like the world is ending the next time you’re 10 minutes late to an appointment.

 You may notice your general stress levels falling if you’re trying to manage them with an adaptogen.
 But if you want to know exactly how ashwagandha is affecting your stress hormone levels, all you have to do is get a cortisol test.
 It might even be informative to have it tested periodically.
 That way, you can see the big picture as your hormones find equilibrium.